Great to have you here, Rushland Bob, meeting and surpassing all audience expectations every day.

 I didn't know that.

-I appreciate the uh call, Lou.
+I appreciate the call, Lou.

 You can become a subscriber.

-It's the it's such a deal.
+It's such a deal.

-The content that opens up to you, the encyclopedic, and one of the benefits of membership is being able to watch the program every day on the ditto camera.
+And one of the benefits of membership is being able to watch the program every day on the ditto cam.

-I'm getting some email from people who say, Rush, you look like you're sitting crooked more and more every day.
+And I'm getting some email from people who say, Rush, you look like you're sitting crooked more and more every day.

 And if you ever notice me crooked, I'm just doing my William F. Buckley impersonation.

-You remember how Buckley looked on firing line?
+You remember how Buckley looked on Firing Line?

-Looked like he was gonna fall out of his chair.
+He looked like he was going to fall out of his chair, leaning back into the side.

-I was I just wondered how many people would I do all kinds of crazy things here, tiny, subtle things.
+I do all kinds of crazy things here, tiny, subtle things.

 How's the book?

-The book four, Rush Revere and the Star Spangled Banner in pre-order, announced on Tuesday, still numero uno at Amazon in Uppercomer and knew this and knew that, and in certain age group, I think Dr. Phil's new book took the number one spot yesterday.
+The book four, Rush Revere and the Star-Spangled Banner in pre-order announced on Tuesday, still numero uno at Amazon in up and comer and knew this and knew that and in certain age group.

-And I I don't I I haven't checked today.
+And I don't, I haven't checked today.

-I really don't know uh where we are today.
+I really don't know where we are today, but we'll get it back.

-I mean, I I uh we're just thrilled as we can be, we're gratified as we can be over this.
+I mean, we're just thrilled as we can be.

-The book doesn't actually hit until October 27.
+The book doesn't actually hit until October 27th.

 This is purely pre-orders.